atsheehan/curriculum/lessons/guess-the-number-javascript/guess-the-number.md

 #### Practice using `prompt` and `alert` in the developer console

-Let's open up Chrome and open up the developer console using `alt+command+j`.
-Being the malicious JavaScript developers that we, lets make some pop ups.
+Let's open up the developer console in Chrome using `alt+command+j`.
+Being the malicious JavaScript developers that we are, let's make some pop ups.
 Type in `alert("You've won an iPad");` into the Chrome developer console and hit enter.
 The alert should pop up.

 Now let's be a little bit more malicious.
 Paste the following code into the console: